Handsworth, West Midlands: Demographics

+Governance

+As of 2026, the ward of Handsworth is represented by one Green Party councillor on Birmingham City Council: Ed Freshwater.

 Musical legacy

 Handsworth has produced some notable popular musical acts: Steel Pulse (whose first studio album Handsworth Revolution is named after the area), Joan Armatrading, Pato Banton, Benjamin Zephaniah, Swami, Apache Indian, Ruby Turner and Bhangra group B21.
-In addition, hard rock band Black Sabbath's lead guitarist and songwriter Tony Iommi, Steve Winwood, pop singer Jamelia and progressive rock drummer Carl Palmer were born in Handsworth.
+In addition, heavy metal band Black Sabbath's lead guitarist and songwriter Tony Iommi, Steve Winwood, pop singer Jamelia and progressive rock drummer Carl Palmer were born in Handsworth.

 The tenor Webster Booth was born in Handsworth in 1902, and began his singing career as a child chorister at the local parish church of St. Mary's.
 Together with his duettist wife Anne Ziegler, he became a mainstay of West End musicals and World War II musical films.
 A BBC Showbiz Hall of Fame article described him as "possessing one of the finest English tenor voices of the twentieth century."

 Events

 Handsworth Park has hosted numerous events: The Birmingham Tattoo, The Birmingham Festival (both originally called Handsworth- rather than Birmingham).
 The Handsworth Carnival grew out of the Flower Show and Carnival; Caribbean-style carnivals began in Handsworth Park, in 1984, with a street procession via Holyhead Road.
 In 1994 the carnival was held in Handsworth Park for the last time.
 The following year it was moved from the park out onto the streets of Handsworth, since which time it has been known as the Birmingham International Carnival.
 In 1999, it was again held in a park, but this time in Perry Park.